Amsterdam in a Day- what to see and eat!

-There are many beautiful adult or family friendly hotels in the Netherlands to choose from, whether you choose to stay in or near the city.
+There are many beautiful luxury hotels in Amsterdam to choose from, or family friendly hotels to choose from, whether you choose to stay in or near the city.
 We opted for the Hoxton Hotel which is situated in the Nine Streets, or De Negen Straatjes.
 Peacefully situated along the canals, these streets are where you will find some of the city’s hidden gems, for example, cool cafes, fabulous restaurants and homegrown brands and shops.
 This hotel is great value, great quality, and has an in house bar and restaurant.

 The rooms are well decorated and super comfortable.
 We walked to everything we wanted to see from this location as it is close enough to the hustle bustle if you choose but in a quiet location for a peaceful nights sleep.
 Do also consider the well priced hostels in Amsterdam too.

 I completely love the vast array of museums and galleries in Amsterdam.
 There really is something for everyone.
 We opted for The Anne Frank House (which you really need to pre-book) and were blown away and so humbled by this experience.
 The museum takes you through sections of the Franks house and into an exhibition which is a thought provoking reminder of the persecution of the Jews at this terrible time.